 - These funds should be considered last-resort.
 If your research is supported by a granting agency that allows grant funds to be used to pay article processing charges, please explain in your application.

-- Authors must agree to deposit a copy of their manuscript in AU's open repository, AUDRA.
-We also encourage authors to deposit a copy of their research data in AUDRA when possible.
+- Authors must agree to deposit a copy of their manuscript in AU's open repository, AURA.
+We also encourage authors to deposit a copy of their research data in AURA when possible.

-- The AU Library will fund publication of one open access article per author in AY 2018/2019.
+- The AU Library will fund publication of one open access article per author.
+A faculty member becomes eligible again for a second (or later) award 12 months after any given award is granted.

-- Funds are available on a first-come, first-serve basis until all pilot funds have been expended.
+- Funds are available on a first-come, first-serve basis until all funds have been expended.

 - We will strive to respond to all correspondence to email@example.com within two business days, and process all applications within one week.